MRRL Hall of Fame

-The Y-A-Go-Go was stiff competition for Frank Patrick’s Daniel’s Den, Saginaw’s other teen hotspot.
+The "Y" A Go-Go was stiff competition for Frank Patrick’s Daniel’s Den, Saginaw’s other teen hotspot.
 Dyer and Fabian booked The Dave Clark Five, Sonny & Cher, The Lovin' Spoonful, The Beau Brummels, Glen Campbell, and many other big names along with a virtual ‘who’s who’ of Michigan bands at the time.
-The booking they did for the Y-A-Go-Go and other events was through the famous William Morris Agency.
-Although neither Dyer nor Fabian could probably remember all the different acts that played at the Y-A-Go-Go, much of the action was recorded by two intrepid teen rock and roll writers, Deb Harden and Jo Hintz, in their weekly column for the Saginaw News.
+The booking they did for the "Y" A Go-Go and other events was through the famous William Morris Agency.
+Although neither Dyer nor Fabian could probably remember all the different acts that played at the venue, much of the action was recorded by two intrepid teen rock and roll writers, Deb Harden and Jo Hintz, in their weekly column for the Saginaw News.

-As the price of name entertainment continued to rise, the Y-A-Go-Go could no longer turn a profit and sadly went out of business.
-In the early 90’s, Dyer and Fabian held a 25th Y-A-Go-Go reunion at the Saginaw Y’s gymnasium that featured a reunion of The Bossmen, a band that played there on many nights in the 60’s.
+As the price of name entertainment continued to rise, the "Y" A Go-Go could no longer turn a profit and sadly went out of business.
+In the early 90’s, Dyer and Fabian held a 25th reunion at the Saginaw Y’s gymnasium that featured a performance by the surviving members of the Bossmen, a band that played there on many nights during the 60’s.
 The Bossmen were Saginaw’s answer to The Beatles from 1964 to 1967.
 Led by Dick Wagner, the group issued a half dozen classic singles on small independent labels that were big hits in the Tri-Cities and got lots of airplay on WKNX.

 Fabian and Wagner became close friends.
 Wagner’s wife Judy introduced Fabian to his second wife, Gail, and the couples spent a lot of time together.
 Fabian recalled that he and Wagner shot many a game of pool at his house and that Wagner taught him how to play guitar.